How Much Tax Do You Pay on KES 150,000 in Kenya

 Other Applicable Taxes

-Employers remit these via specific portals by set deadlines, like the 9th for NHIF and 15th for NSSF.
-Late payments attract penalties, such as 5% per month for NHIF.
+Employers remit these via specific portals by set deadlines, like the 9th for SHIF and 15th for NSSF.
+Late payments attract penalties, such as 5% per month for SHIF.
 Understanding these helps calculate accurate net pay Kenya from your KES 150,000 salary.

 Check your payslip for these items under KRA tax rules.
 Use a net pay calculator to verify take-home after all levies.
 This ensures compliance with Kenya Revenue Authority requirements.

-NHIF Tier IV at KES 150,000-199,999 salary equals KES 1,800 monthly (NHIF Circular No. 5/2024).
-This covers health insurance for you and dependents.
-Employers deduct and remit via the NHIF portal by the 9th of each month.
+SHIF is 2.75% of gross pay, so a KES 150,000 salary pays KES 4,125 monthly (Social Health Insurance Act, 2023).
+This covers health cover for you and dependants.
+Employers deduct and remit via the SHA portal by the 9th of each month.

-Late remittances face 5% penalty per month.
-For a KES 150,000 gross salary Kenya, this NHIF deduction reduces taxable income slightly.
+Late remittances face a 5% penalty per month.
+For a KES 150,000 gross salary Kenya, this SHIF deduction reduces taxable income, as it is allowable before PAYE.
 Register on the portal to track contributions and access services.

 NSSF Contributions